Quick Stats

 How to Apply

 The Tomé Foundation operates as a private family foundation and does not appear to have a public, open application process for institutional grants.
-As is common with private foundations of this type, grants are typically made to organizations selected by the foundation's trustees through their networks and strategic interests.
+As is common with private foundations of this type, grants are typically made to organisations selected by the foundation's trustees through their networks and strategic interests.

 Decision Timeline